AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 }
 ```

-Note that there are some subtle changes when displaying depth using a perspective projection matrix instead
+Note that there are some subtle changes when displaying depth using a perspective projection matrix instead of an orthographic projection matrix as depth is non-linear when using perspective projection.
+At the end of these notes we'll discuss some of these subtle differences.

+You can find the source code for rendering a scene to a depth